notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 We will consume the recoil state that holds all selected players: `const [myPlayers, setMyPlayers] = useRecoilState(myPlayersState);`

-Let's implement a `onPress` function, that will modify the state accordingly.
+Let's implement an `onPress` function, that will modify the state accordingly.
 If the clicked player is already in my team, then we will want to remove it from the state.
 Otherwise, we want to add it to the team, but before adding it, we should also make sure there is an empty spot for the player in the team.
-For example, if we press on a Defender, and our formation is 3-3-4, meaning that we can have maximum 4 defenders, we will be able to add the player only if there are less than 4 defenders already selected.
+For example, if we press on a Defender, and our formation is 3-3-4, meaning that we can have a maximum of 4 defenders, we will be able to add the player only if there are fewer than 4 defenders already selected.

 Don't forget to replace the root `View` of the component with a `Pressable` and attach the `onPress` event.
 Also, by adding this conditional style `{ backgroundColor: isSelected ? '#d170db' : 'white' },` to the `Pressable`, the row will become purple if the player is selected.